 The following system calls are grouped according to which subroutines call them:

-- · System calls available to all kernel extensions - · System calls available to kernel processes only
+- · System calls available to all kernel extensions - · System calls available to kernel processes only gethostid Gets the unique identifier of the current host.

 Note: System calls are not available to interrupt handlers.

 System Calls Available to All Kernel Extensions